MonalikaPatnaik/Cronjob/README.md

 2. Open the project in Unity 3D by clicking on ADD button.

-3. Navigate to the "Scenes" folder and open the "SampleScene" to access the main game scene.
+3. Navigate to the "Game" folder and open the "SampleScene" to access the main game scene.

 4. Set up the desired platform and build settings in Unity.